grange85/ahfow-www/_posts/2014/2014-06-17-dean-wareham-kcrw-thursday-morning.markdown

 tags: []
 ---
 <p><a href="https://www.flickr.com/photos/grange85/14259992320" title="Dean Wareham at The Prince Albert in Brighton by Andy Aldridge, on Flickr"><img class="aligncenter" src="https://farm3.staticflickr.com/2912/14259992320_0ceef953cf_z.jpg" width="640" height="480" alt="Dean Wareham at The Prince Albert in Brighton"></a><br />
-Dean Wareham and his band will be <a href="/database/show/dean-wareham-kcrw-santa-monica-ca-usa/" title="2014-06-19: Dean Wareham at KCRW, Santa Monica, CA, USA">playing live on KCRW Morning Becomes Eclectic</a> at 11:15 PST on Thursday 19th of June.
+Dean Wareham and his band will be playing live on KCRW Morning Becomes Eclectic at 11:15 PST on Thursday 19th of June.
 You can <a href="http://www.kcrw.com/music/shows/morning-becomes-eclectic">watch and listen (or just listen I guess) online</a>.</p>
-<p>Then on Thursday evening they'll be playing at <a href="/database/show/2014-06-19-dean-wareham-the-roxy-theatre-west-hollywood-ca-usa/" title="2014-06-19: Dean Wareham – The Roxy Theatre, West Hollywood, CA, USA">The Roxy Theatre, West Hollywood</a>.</p>
+<p>Then on Thursday evening they'll be playing at The Roxy Theatre, West Hollywood.</p>
 <p>There's a <a href="http://www.latimes.com/entertainment/music/la-et-ms-dean-wareham-20140617-story.html"> short interview with Dean on the LA Times website</a> about his move to the west coast.</p>
 <blockquote><p>You look around and what's not to like?</p></blockquote>